 Section 4.
 Special assessments may be applied equally to all members except student and resident members by affirmative action of two-thirds (2/3) of the members of the Board of Directors, provided however, that no assessment shall be in excess of fifty dollars ($50.00) annually.

 Section 5.
 Any member whose dues or assessments are unpaid at the time of any annual meeting shall be ineligible to vote or to hold office.
 Any member whose dues or assessments are unpaid by July 1 shall be notified thereof by the treasurer, by registered mail to the member’s address on record.
 Unless payment is received within thirty (30) days thereafter, the treasurer shall cause the member’s name to be suspended from the membership roll.
 If a member thus suspended from the roll shall pay the amount due prior to the end of that calendar year, the Board of Directors may at its discretion, reinstate the said member.
 If at the end of that calendar year the amount due remains unpaid, the member whose name has been suspended from the roll shall be stricken from the roll and shall be in the same status as though he or she had never been a member and shall acquire membership only in the manner set forth in these Bylaws.

 Section 1.
-There shall be an annual meeting of this organization, to be held at a time and place to be determined by the Board of Directors.
+There shall be an annual meeting of this organization, to be held at a time, place and manner to be determined by the Board of Directors.
 Special meetings may be called as provided in Section 3 of Chapter VII of these Bylaws.

 Notice of Meetings

 Section 2.
 Notice of general or special meetings shall be given by the secretary-treasurer to all members at least thirty (30) days prior to the date of such meeting, either by letter mailed to the member’s address as it appears on the secretary-treasurer’s records, via electronic mail, or by publication in the official publication of the organization.